OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-01.md

 ## 1 Samuel 1:27

-I prayed for this child, and the Lord has granted me what I asked of Him.
+I prayed for this child, and the Lord has granted my request.

 ## 1 Samuel 1:28